-The Group adheres to strict compliance of the Mining Act 1978 and other relevant environmental regulations such as the Environmental Protection Act 1986, the Environmental Protection and Biodiversity Conservation Act 1999, the Environmental Protection (Clearing of Native Vegetation) Regulations 2004, the Rights in Water and Irrigation Act 1914, and the Native Title Act 1993.
+Ensuring environmental compliance is integral to the Group's operations.
+The Group implements environmental management systems and practices, from which we assess and identify potential environmental risks; conduct; monitoring; and report the performance results to mitigate the impact of our operations on the environment.
+The Group strives to promote the efficient use of resources and reduction and prevention of pollution.
+As a responsible Group we seek to meet, and where possible exceed, the regulatory requirements governing our environmental performance.
+The Group complies with all applicable environmental laws, regulations, and standards.
+The main laws are set out in the Mining Act 1978 and other relevant environmental regulations such as the Environmental Protection Act 1986, the Environmental Protection and Biodiversity Conservation Act 1999, the Environmental Protection (Clearing of Native Vegetation) Regulations 2004, the Rights in Water and Irrigation Act 1914 and the Native Title Act 1993.